Me(w)ow! Samsung’s new 200-megapixel smartphone sensor shot this larger-than-life-cat print

 For the folks over at Samsung Semiconductor, the mighty megapixel reigns supreme.
 Not content to rest on the laurels of the 108-megapixel sensor it co-developed with Xiaomi back in 2019, the company launched the record-breaking 200-megapixel ISOCELL HP1 sensor late last year.
 In the process, it set a new benchmark for smartphone camera resolution.

 As the ISOCELL HP1 sensor nears retail—the rumor mill currently has it landing next month in a new Motorola handset—its maker is looking for ways to emphasize the level of quality available from the chip.
 And as everyone knows, if you want the internet’s attention, it’s usually helpful to a cat in there somewhere.
-That’s precisely what Samsung’s marketing team has done, using an copy of the new sensor to take an exceptionally high-res feline photo.
-They then turned it into an absolutely banner and wrapped it around a Korean high-rise .
+That’s precisely what Samsung’s marketing team has done, using an early copy of the new sensor to take an exceptionally high-res feline photo.
+They then turned it into an absolutely epic banner and wrapped it around a Korean high-rise building.

-Capturing the shot and creating the print
+Capturing the and creating the print

 Initially, the company says it used various SLR camera lenses in front of the sensor, and indeed the video shows an unidentified lens in use, although curiously it appears to be exposing the lens built into the camera module, rather than a naked sensor.
 Either way, the company says that the final image was taken without using an accessory lens.